FortniteFevers/FortniteFevers/README.md

-### Hi there, I'm Fevers! 👋
+## Hi there, I'm Fevers! 👋

-## I'm a Software and bot Developer, I also make Youtube videos and I am a leaker!
+- I'm a Software and bot Developer, I also make Youtube videos and I am a leaker!

+- My main languge is Python.
+I have been learning for around two years now.

-#### I'm currently working on [AutoLeak](https://github.com/FortniteFevers/AutoLeak) which is a multi-tool program to leak the contents of Fortnite.
+- I'm currently working on [AutoLeak](https://github.com/FortniteFevers/AutoLeak) which is a multi-tool program to leak the contents of Fortnite.

-#### I'm also currently learning C#, Java, and NodeJS.
+- I'm also currently learning C#, Java, and NodeJS.

 ### Contact me: